-Also, if you’re a Samsung SmartThings user, you’re in luck—Google Home is also compatible with the SmartThings Hub ($99.99), allowing you to continue controlling devices through SmartThings with the added voice control of Google (this integration can be done with Alexa, too.)
+If you’re a Samsung SmartThings user, you’re in luck—Google Home is compatible with the SmartThings Hub ($64), allowing you to continue controlling devices through SmartThings with the added voice control of Google (this integration can be done with Alexa, too.)
 This integration enables Google Home to work with the myriad devices on the Works With SmartThings network, which has been managing smart home gadgets since 2012.

 8 of 11Courtesy of Apple

 It’s finally here: Apple’s long-awaited HomePod ($299).
 It’s a speaker first, and smart assistant second, powered by Siri and Apple’s smart home hub HomeKit.
 It’s also the newest kid on the block when it comes to the smart speaker world, and in some ways it’s easy to tell.

 9 of 11Courtesy of Apple

 HomePod: Starter Skills